chadunderwood/chadunderwoodcom/_posts/2020-07-16-Its-All-My-Fault.md

 ### The art of accountability
 I had a manager that I would constantly butt heads with.
 He was military minded.
 I never seemed to have the right answer for him.
 I would explain to him endlessly.

 Truth be told, no one cared for him.
 All for the same reasons.
-Everyone said "He just doesn't care to listen."
+Everyone said "He just doesn't care to listen." <!--more-->

 ### The Top Performer
 At the time I was the top performer on our team and top 5% in our department.
 This is where you wanted to be in the rankings.
 He brought me into a meeting to let me know that I had a laundry list of things to improve on.